In-Service Replacement of a Failed Appliance Event Broker in a Redundant Pair

 See Guaranteed Messaging Configuration.

-solace2(configure/redundancy)# release-activity
+solace-backup(configure/redundancy)# release-activity

-6. Manually set the configuration parameters that are unique to the appliance and cannot be set through the Config-Sync facility.
+6. Manually set the configuration parameters that are unique to the appliance event broker and cannot be set through the Config-Sync facility.
 For a list of Config-Sync ineligible parameters, see Properties That Are Not Synchronized.

 7. Enable Config-Sync:

-solace2(configure)# config-sync
+solace-backup(configure)# config-sync

-solace2(configure/config-sync)# no shutdown
+solace-backup(configure/config-sync)# no shutdown

-8. Power down the appliance:
+8. Power down the appliance event broker:

-solace2(configure/config-sync)# end
+solace-backup(configure/config-sync)# end

-solace2# power-down
+solace-backup# power-down

-12. Power up the appliance.
+12. Power up the appliance event broker.

 See On / Standby Button.